Ava Ostrem's REU 2025 Web Page

 Week 1: June 2-June 6

-This week I kept reading Chapter II of Eklof and Mekler and also worked on some exercises from the textbook to get familiar with the concepts.
+I kept reading Chapter II of Eklof and Mekler and also worked on some exercises from the textbook to get familiar with the concepts.
 Specifically, the exercises were about clubs, stationary sets, and some generalizations of Fodor's lemma.
 I also gave a short presentation on my research topic to the other REU students.
 I met with Prof. Calderoni twice and we discussed some of the exercises I worked on and a proof of the compactness theorem for free groups.

 Week 2: June 9-June 13